Issue BriefApr 27, 2023

 Dr. Tiffany Vora continues her insights on vaccine hesitancy by laying out a human-centered health campaign approach that multiple sectors, from public health to social media companies, can consider.

-Dr. Tiffany Vora is an educator, writer, research scientist, and entrepreneur.
-After earning undergraduate degrees in Biology and Chemistry at New York University, Tiffany worked on cutting-edge drug-discovery technologies at Bristol-Myers Squibb.
+Dr. Tiffany Vora is a nonresident senior fellow with the Atlantic Council’s GeoTech Center.
+She is an educator, writer, research scientist, and entrepreneur.
+After earning undergraduate degrees in Biology and Chemistry at New York University, Vora worked on cutting-edge drug-discovery technologies at Bristol-Myers Squibb.
 Her PhD research in the Department of Molecular Biology at Princeton University brought her into the emerging fields of genomics, systems biology, computational biology, and astrobiology.
-With the Mars Society, Tiffany designed and supported biology-and health-related research in Mars simulations in extreme environments; she continues to pursue that interest with Space Humanity Lab and other groups.
-Her fascination with the cultural and ethical shifts that accompany new technologies and new ways of thinking led her to the American University of Cairo as a Visiting Assistant Professor.
-After later serving as an Instructor in the Department of Bioengineering at Stanford University, Tiffany joined Singularity University, first as full-time faculty and then as the Faculty Director.
-She is currently Faculty and Vice Chair of Medicine and Digital Biology at Singularity University.
+With the Mars Society, Vora designed and supported biology-and health-related research in Mars simulations in extreme environments; she continues to pursue that interest with Space Humanity Lab and other groups.
+Her fascination with the cultural and ethical shifts that accompany new technologies and new ways of thinking led her to the American University of Cairo as a visiting assistant professor.
+After later serving as an instructor in the Department of Bioengineering at Stanford University, Vora joined Singularity University, first as full-time faculty and then as the faculty director.
+She is currently faculty and vice chair of medicine and digital biology at Singularity University.
 She is also the founder of a consulting company focused on science communication and the cofounder of an organization that fosters thought leadership with a global impact.